egel/blog/content/blog/discover_sublime_text.md

 Instalation through Package Manager: Install Package > Theme - Soda

-Aby całość zadziałała, należy dodać linikję konfiguracyjną do pliku `Settings - User`.
-Podgląd jak to osiągnąć znajduje się w [Settings - User][21].
+To make it work, you need to add config line to `Settings - User` into Sublime.
+More info how to achieve this you can find [Settings - User][21]

 #### Gruvbox Dark Theme